-So would we sink the money into the full-on chicken coop and run that I drew up – that would cost us about $4,000?!!
+So would we sink money into the full-on chicken coop and run that I drew up plans for – that would cost us about $4,000?!!

 So what was the middle ground that wouldn’t cost an arm and a leg, but still get the job done?